 ~ This article may contain affiliate links.
 I only suggest product or services I believe will benefit my readers.
 All opinions are 100% mine! ~

-Personal Capital – Join for Free – Personal Capital is a FREE budgeting tool similar to Mint.com but Personal Capital allows you to track investments which allows you to have a better overall view of your finances.
+One of my favorite budgeting tools is Personal Capital – Join for Free!
+Personal Capital is a FREE budgeting tool similar to Mint.com but Personal Capital allows you to track investments which gives you a better overall view of your finances.
 I highly recommend Personal Capital!

 Basically, you can expect the unexpected when it comes to kids.
 Our second son was born perfectly healthy, but for some reason, he repeatedly failed an oxygen test.
 He had to be taken to Children’s Hospital for an echocardiogram (that gratefully showed no signs of heart damage).
 We were released after 2 days, but the cost was over $2000 after our insurance.
-Our emergency fund was depleted after that, but we thankfully had some extra money to pay it off.
+We thankfully had some extra money to pay it off through our emergency fund.
 Since we paid it in full we also received a 25% discount, which saved us some money.

 Consider taking out disability coverage before you are pregnant to cover your maternity leave.
 Short Term Disability Coverage is designed to cover your salary or a portion of your salary when you cannot work due to injury, illness, or childbirth.
 The standard coverage for childbirth is 4-6 weeks depending on your state.
 If short term disability is not offered to you as an additional benefit through your state or employer then you should look into coverage through an insurance agency.
 If you do have to seek short term disability coverage independently then make sure you apply before you are pregnant because they will likely not cover you if you are getting the coverage for a current pregnancy.